-The Thai couple who run these crammed lunch joints (near the corner of Jackson and Fifth in the ID; South Lake Union; and Capitol Hill) discovered the secret to success in their New York restaurants: Use curries made in Thailand, with native lemongrass and galangal, from grandma’s own recipes.
-The distinction is evident, particularly in the green curry, which you can augment with the crazy-fiery hot sauce (one is labeled “No Kidding”) only if you’re, well, not kidding.
-Cool your tongue with roti, the pan-fried flatbread of Thai street culture, drizzled with condensed milk and lavished with whatever sweet toppings are listed on the huge wall-size chalkboards.
-The place is perpetually packed wall-to-wall with wage slaves who dig the $5 lunch prices (they only take cash).
+The Thai couple who run this crammed lunch joint near the corner of Fifth and Jackson discovered the secret to success in their New York restaurants: Use curries made in Thailand, with native lemongrass and galangal, from Grandma’s own recipes.
+The distinction is evident, particularly in the green curry, which you can augment with crazy-fiery hot sauce (one is labeled “No Kidding”), only if you’re, well, not kidding.
+Lunchtime finds the joint packed with wage slaves, digging the $5 lunches and sweating out their eye sockets.
+A takeout window now serves Capitol Hill.
+For dessert try roti, the panfried flat bread of Thai street culture, drizzled with condensed milk and lavished with whatever sweet toppings are listed on the wall-size chalkboards.
+Gotta have cash.

 1122 E Madison St